flattr/browser-extension-auth-flow-demo/api/README.md

 Fetching this endpoint will return an object with the authenticated user's subscription status.
 The returned JSON has 3 parts, paying, expires_at and payload.

 * `isPaying`: a boolean value that is true when the user has an active subscription.
-* `expiresAt`: The time at which this payload will have to be renewed.
+* `expiresAt`: The time, as a unix timestamp, at which this payload will have to be renewed.
 The extension should make sure to update this payload shortly after the expire time.
 * `payload`: a cryptographically signed and encoded string intended to be shared with third parties.
 The [payload](../publisher-website/README.md) is described in detail in the [client documentation](../publisher-website/README.md).

 **Response**